nunofachada/cf4ocl/docs/userguide.md

 ::ccl_buffer_enqueue_copy()), while others perform a number of OpenCL operations in one function call
 (e.g. ::ccl_kernel_set_args_and_enqueue_ndrange()).
 The wrapper classes
-are organized in a hierarchical @ref ug_classtree "class tree".
+are organized in a hierarchical @ref ug_architecture "inheritance tree".

 Additional modules are also available: